RiyaAGeorge/GroceryManagementSystem/README.md

 Browse Products: Explore available products and add them to their shopping cart.

-Place Orders and make tansactions: Place orders for delivery or pickup.
+Place Orders and make transactions: Place orders for delivery or pickup.

 Track Orders: Track the status of their orders and view order history.